-- Check the coupling and ensure that all guards and protective devices are installed - Check that the coupling is properly aligned and not binding. - The first coupled start up should be with no load.
+- Check that the coupling is properly aligned and not binding. - The first coupled start up should be with no load.
 Apply power and verify that the load is a transmitting excessive vibration back to the motor though the coupling or the foundation. should be at an acceptable level. d is not ion.
 Vibration - Run for approximately 1 hour with the driven equipment in an unloaded condition

-The equipment can now be loaded and operated within specified limits.
+Jogging and Repeated Starts Repeated starts and/or jogs of induction motors generally reduce the life of the motor The equipment can now be loaded and operated within specified limits.
 Do not exceed the name plate ratings for amperes for steady continuous loads.